-The second video Lakeer is again an extension of my engagement with cartography.
-The border in Kashmir is a shifting line being a Line of Control.
-On the contrary, the Radcliffe Line passing through the western front of Rajasthan is the International Border (IB) clearly demarcated and fenced with concertina coil.
-At the border outposts, soldiers guarding respective fronts perform flag retreat drill every evening to honour their territorial integrity which ironically is a reminder of the pain of partition.
-At the border areas, one can clearly witness haphazard pattern of the Radcliffe Line which passed through the fields and houses separating kitchen from the living rooms and ruthlessly cutting the social fabric of pre-independent India.
+The second video Lakeer is also an extension of my engagement with cartography.
+While the border in Kashmir is a shifting line, the Radcliffe Line passing through western Rajasthan is a clear demarcated fence of concertina coil.
+At the border areas, one can clearly witness the haphazard Radcliffe Line which passed through the fields and houses separating the kitchen from the living rooms and ruthlessly cutting the social fabric of pre-independent India.
 Ironically, the flag retreat performed every evening to honour the territorial integrity of the nation also reminds of the pain of partition.